openlab-at-city-tech/openlab/wp-content/plugins/wp-document-revisions/readme.txt

 Go to your theme's widgets page (if your theme supports widgets), and drag the widget to a sidebar of you choice.
 Once in a sidebar, you will be presented with options to customize the widget's functionality.

+= Display parameters =

+It is also possible to add formatting parameters:

+`numberposts` (with a number parameter) will give the maximum number of revisions to display.

+`Post Status` allowing the selection "publish", "private" or "draft", or combination of them.

+`show_thumb` (with a true/false parameter) that will display a featured image (or generated one from the first page of PDF documents) if provided.

+`show_descr` (with a true/false parameter) that will output the entered description if provided.

+`show_author`(with a true/false parameter) that will identify the document author.

+`new_tab` (with a true/false parameter) that will open the revision in a new browser tab rather than in the current one.

 = Block Usage =

-The block version of the widget called `Document Widget`can be used on pages or posts.
+The block version of the widget called `Latest Documents`can be used on pages or posts.
 It cannot be converted to or from a shortcode block.

+= Block supports properties =

+Additionally, later versions of WordPress provide for blocks to support additional display attributes that will be applied to the block on rendering *if the theme allows it*.

+These attributes are align, color, spacing and typography and these attributes have been added to all blocks.

 == Translations ==